ad-si/adriansieber-com/_drafts/teams.md

 Every member needs to contribute at least a basic set of skills to the team.
 They must quite naturally be in the specific field of expertise.
-Introducing measures for estimating the person’s performance can be a good mean but needs to be applied carefully.
+Introducing measures for estimating the person's performance can be a good mean but needs to be applied carefully.
 Additionally, social skills matter just as much as the technical ones and are the key to successful teamwork.
 [Kawasaki (2007)]